HISTORY OF SOAP MAKING

 INGREDIENTS WE USE

 We use a variety of oils, fats, butters and milks to make our Artisan Soaps.
-Most of our soaps will contain Olive Oil, Coconut Oil, Milk (Coconut Milk, Goat Milk or Buttermilk) and cruelty-free Tussah Silk.
+Our soaps will contain oils such as Coconut Oil, Olive Oil, Sunflower Oil, Rice Bran Oil, Sweet Almond Oil, Avocado Oil and Castor Oil, Milk (Coconut Milk, Goat Milk, Milk Kefir or Buttermilk) and cruelty-free Tussah Silk.
 Milk helps to create a gentle bar of soap and adds to a nice lather.
 Tussah Silk helps to create a more silky feeling and shiny soap bar.
 Palm Oil, Tallow (Beef) or Lard is added to make the soap harder and longer lasting.
 Most store brand soaps list Sodium Tallowate (Saponified Tallow) as an ingredient, Tallow is a broad term for animal fat.
 Some have a preference as to which ingredients are in their soap or have allergies to specific ingredients so we offer a variety to have something for everyone.
 We will always list the ingredients we have used in each specific soap.

 SOAP VS BEAUTY BARS VS BODY WASH